Stay in Touch

-We recommend for compounds: Rhino, Rampage and Vantage.
-Some shooters prefer to use a blended material, such as Vantage on their cables and a 100% HMPE material for their string.
-However, 100% HMPE materials work well on both strings and cables.
-The 100% HMPE material provides a quieter shoot with less vibration.
+For compounds, we recommend strings from Rhino, Rampage and Vantage.
+Some shooters prefer to use a blended material, such as Vantage on their cables and a 100% Dyneema material for their string.
+However, 100% Dyneema materials work well on both strings and cables.
+The 100% Dyneema material provides a quieter shoot with less vibration.
 Blended materials provide a bit less creep.

 Note: These are suggestions compiled from our R & D staff.

 We recommend Fast Flight Plus for Olympic recurve bows.
-This string provides a softer release vs. other comparable strings available.
-For older style traditional recurve bows which do not have reinforce limb tips, we recommend our B-50 Dacron material.
+This string provides a softer release versus other comparable strings available.
+For older style traditional recurve bows, which do not have reinforce limb tips, we recommend our B-50 Dacron material.

 For end loops and end serving – 1D or Mini Serving work well.
-For areas which are prone to serving separation we suggest you use Fusion end serving.
-Bullwhip also works very well for tight end servings and is offered in a variety of colors.
+For areas which are prone to serving separation we suggest you use Bullwhip serving.
+Bullwhip works very well for tight end servings and is offered in black.
 For center serving, Diamondback is the preferred serving in the industry.

-All Brownell materials are developed with speed and durability as the primary goals.
+All Brownell materials are developed with speed and durability in mind.
 As a general rule, the more durable the material, the slower it will be.
-Keep in mind that usually there is only a 3 to 6 fps variance from the slowest to the fastest Brownell material.
+There’s only a 3 to 6 fps variance from the slowest to the fastest Brownell material.

 Well, it depends on how often you use your bow and how many bows you own.
-If you have a single bow and your mainly use it during hunting season, then it would be more cost effective to have a custom builder.
-If you own a couple of bows, hunt and shoot at tournaments then learning to build your own custom strings is a good option.
+If you have a single bow and you mainly use it during hunting season, then it would be more cost-effective to have a custom builder.
+If you own a couple of bows, hunt, and shoot at tournaments then learning to build your own custom strings is a good option.
 Brownell Archery offers all the materials and tools, including the string jig, you need to get started.

 In one word – wax.
-The top maintenance action is to wax your bow strings and cables on a regular basis.
+The top maintenance action is to wax your bowstrings and cables on a regular basis.
 This is often the most neglected step.
-Brownell wax is formulated to be compatible with all bow string materials.
 If you shoot frequently or your bow is exposed to the elements, wax at least every two weeks.
 Never expose your bow to extended periods of extreme heat such as leaving your bow in a closed vehicle during the summer.